Colchester United are proud to have one of the most accessible stadiums in the EFL.

 Cost: Free to all ticket holders, £3 to purchase after games.

-Parking: You can park right outside of the stadium for just £6 per vehicle.
-We have over 40 specifically designated disabled parking bays, along with many more in the main car park, which are within easy reach of the stadium.
+Parking: You can park right outside of the stadium for just £7 per vehicle.
+We have thirty two specifically designated disabled parking bays, along with many more in the main car park, which are within easy reach of the stadium.

 If you've not been to the stadium before, it can sometimes be a daunting prospect.